hachyderm/community/community.hachyderm.io/content/en/docs/moderation/actions-and-appeals/_index.md

 to help us decide what action to take.

-In order for us to know if your account was flagged incorrectly and why, or for us to be able reinstate your account if it was frozen or suspended pending action we requested of you, we will need you to email us at [admin@hachyderm.io](mailto:admin@hachyderm.io).
-Please also include a summary of the situation in the appeal itself as that will remain tied with the appeal in admin UI, which will set the initial context and set the expectation that there are emails corresponding to the appeal.
+In order for us to know if your account was flagged incorrectly and why, or for us to be able to reinstate your account if it was frozen or suspended pending action we requested of you, we will need you to email us at [admin@hachyderm.io](mailto:admin@hachyderm.io).
+Please also include a summary of the situation in the appeal itself, as that will remain tied with the appeal in admin UI, which will set the initial context and set the expectation that there are emails corresponding to the appeal.